 Nursing is the key to unlock a better health care journey for a patient.
 Whenever someone is need of health assistance, nurses are the one who works tirelessly towards identifying and taking care of his/her needs.
 This profession surely includes dedication and compassion, but at the same time, it requires a lot of professionalism.

-Nursing is considered as a fully specialized profession, which is evolving day by day to address the needs of society.
+Nursing is considered a fully specialized profession, which is evolving day by day to address the needs of society.
 It is said that nursing includes both science and art.
 The science of treating a patient and the art of dealing with a patient.
 You can say, that a nurse needs to involve both mind and heart.
 A heart that holds on to respect for human dignity and to take care of a patient’s need.
 A mind that supports the heart via rigorous learning.
 Every patient is different, and sometimes you get to deal with tough patients.
 That’s when you have to work with both heart and mind.

 What Are The Four Aims Of Nursing?

 As we now know that this practice works towards taking complete care of the patients until the time they recover.
-Here are the four main aims of nursing: Prevent illness, Facilitate in coping with disabilities and death, Promote health, and Restore health.
+Here are the four main aims of nursing: Prevent illness, Facilitate coping with disabilities and death, Promote health, and Restore health.
 With this, we also have 2 important components of nursing: Illness and Health.
 Nurses work toward helping patients to fight against illnesses and help them regain health.

 What Is The Type Of Law That Regulates Nursing in Australia?

 The NMBA (Nursing and Midwifery Board of Australia) regulates nursing and midwifery practices in Australia.
-NMBA carry out functions which are set by the Health Practitioner Regulation National Law.
+NMBA carries out functions that are set by the Health Practitioner Regulation National Law.
 It is in force in different states and territories as (The National Law).
 The major role of NMBA is to care for the public.
 It uses the standards set by the Health practitioner regulation law to define the eligibility of all the people, who apply for the license to practice as a midwife or a nurse in Australia.

 Nursing Salary Guide